apache/nuttx-apps/examples/README.txt

     CONFIG_NETUTILS_HTTPDFILESTATS
     CONFIG_NETUTILS_HTTPDNETSTATS

-  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  Applications using this example will need to enable the following netutils libraries in their defconfig file:
-  like:

-    CONFIGURED_APPS += uiplib
-    CONFIGURED_APPS += dhcpc
-    CONFIGURED_APPS += resolv
-    CONFIGURED_APPS += webserver
+    CONFIG_NETUTILS_UIPLIB=y
+    CONFIG_NETUTILS_DHCPC=y
+    CONFIG_NETUTILS_RESOLV=y
+    CONFIG_NETUTILS_WEBSERVER=y

   NOTE:  This example does depend on the perl script at nuttx/tools/mkfsdata.pl.
 You must have perl installed on your